GoogleContainerTools/kaniko/README.md

 Set this flag as `--tarPath=<path>` to save the image as a tarball at path instead of pushing the image.

+#### --target

+Set this flag to indicate which build stage is the target build stage.

 ### Debug Image

 The kaniko executor image is based off of scratch and doesn't contain a shell.